 ArtsWave publicizes its grants and generates excitement about the impact of the arts through media outlets, via social media platforms, through our e-newsletters and on our website.
-As a part of semiannual reporting, we ask grantees to submit a data-driven Impact Story for the Blueprint goals of which the organization is responsible.
-An Impact Story should explain the goal of an initiative, program or activity, key community partnerships and measurable outcomes that show alignment to broader community goals.
-(See Appendix D for Blueprint Goals)
+As a part of semiannual reporting, we ask grantees to submit a data-driven Impact Story for the Blueprint goals of which the organization is responsible, following the Impact Story Template provided in each semi-annual report.

-Large Organizations are required to submit at least three Impact Stories for FY22.
-Mid-Sized and Small Organizations are required to submit at least one Impact Story for FY22.
-These will be collected as part of your January Semiannual Report, so we can use them in the 2023 Campaign.
+For each semi-annual report, Large and Mid-Sized Organizations are required to submit at least two Impact Stories for FY23.
+Small Organizations are required to submit at least one Impact Story for FY23.
+These will be collected as part of your January and July Semiannual Report, so we can use them in the 2023 Campaign and on social media.